 As part of last year's agreement to keep interest rates at 3.4% for 2012-2013, Congress approved a new lifetime limit on receiving Subsidized Direct Loans.
 This new limit applies to first time borrowers only.
-A first time borrower is defined as a student with a zero ($0) loan balance as of July 1, 2013, this limit does not apply to them.
+A first time borrower is defined as a student with a zero ($0) loan balance as of July 1, 2013 or later.

-For new loan borrowers with loans disbursed on or after July 1, 2013, these students will be limited to 150% of Subsidized loan eligibility based on the length of their program.
-For example, a student is enrolled in a 2 year progam at San Diego City College.
+For first time borrowers with loans disbursed on or after July 1, 2013, these students will be limited to 150% of Subsidized loan eligibility based on the length of their program.
+For example, a student is enrolled in a 2 year program at San Diego City College.
 The student will only have 3 years of Subsidized loan eligibility and after the third year the student will no longer be eligible for a Subsidized loan at our school.